Step-by-Step Guide to Corporate Tax Filing in the UAE

 • Qualifying Financial Assets and Liabilities

-When finalising your Corporate Tax Return, you may need to make extra adjustments to make sure your income and expenses meet the FTA’s rules.
-These areas often cause mistakes, so check them carefully.
+When finishing your corporate tax return filing, you may need to make additional adjustments to ensure your income and expenses follow the FTA’s rules.
+These areas are commonly misunderstood, so it is important to review them carefully before submitting your return.

 Some business costs cannot be claimed as deductions for tax purposes.
 You must add them back to your accounting profit when calculating taxable income.